Yakovlev UT-3: Variants

-(aka S-17A, Ya-17, UT-3 2MV-6A or UT-3M) Optimised as a conversion trainer, the instructor sat offset to starboard behind the trainee who sat offset to port, under a common canopy.
+(a.k.a.
+S-17A, Ya-17, UT-3 2MV-6A or UT-3M) Optimised as a conversion trainer, the instructor sat offset to starboard behind the trainee who sat offset to port, under a common canopy.
 The undercarriage was now fixed and power was supplied by 2x 220 hp Voronezh MV-6A engines, mounted on extended engine mounts to retain the centre of gravity in the safe zone.
 One aircraft built.